 We propose an alternative theory to explain the phenomenon.
-If we presume that both signal and the idler photons propagate at the speed of light (c)1, in their frame of reference, the theory of Relativity^[2] implies that time, for them, is not needed to reach either (D0-D_n) screens, as they are equally close to the point of SPCD (zero distance).
+If we presume that both signal and the idler photons propagate at the speed of light $(c)^1$, in their frame of reference, the theory of Relativity^[2] implies that time, for them, is not needed to reach either (D_0-D_n) screens, as they are equally close to the point of SPCD (zero distance).
 So the difference between the length of optical paths is irrelevant (for the photon).
-Both the signal and the idler reach their destinations (their detection screens) in no time, having travelled through all mirrors, beamsplitters whichever they will meet in the local observer's frame of reference, even if the experiment setup is changed between the time of D0 'signal' and D_n 'idler' detection (which is obviously possible in the local observer's frame of reference).
+Both the signal and the idler reach their destinations (their detection screens) in no time, having travelled through all mirrors, beamsplitters whichever they will meet in the local observer's frame of reference, even if the experiment setup is intentionally changed between D0 'signal' and D_n 'idler' detections (which is obviously possible in the local observer's frame of reference).